Joniba1/War-Game/README.md

 # Turn-Based Combat Game

-In this turn-based combat game, each player commands an army (currently represented as rectangles) and deploys a desired number of troops to battle against the opponent's unknown forces (hopefully, as both players are using same page).
+In this turn-based combat game, each player commands an army (currently rectangles) and deploys a desired number of troops to battle against the opponent's unknown forces (hopefully, as both players are using same page).

 ##